 Sadly, it wouldn’t be good news for Colin Baker.
 I believe he had the potential to be one of the most successful Doctors, certainly he had boundless enthusiasm for the role, but the sixth Doctor was mishandled from day one, and Baker himself was shamefully mistreated by the BBC, Michael Grade eventually ordering JN-T to sack him.

 It’s to Baker’s credit that he’s remained positive about his troubled times on Doctor Who and loyal to his colleagues and fans.

 Radio Times archive material

-There was a feature introducing the season (the following page here) and later in the run an interview with Bonnie Langford
+…and later in the run an interview with Bonnie Langford.

-The Trial of a Time Lord gallery: rare images from the RT archive and Patrick Mulkern's behind-the-scenes photos.
+Check out this gallery of rare images from the Radio Times Archive and Patrick Mulkern’s behind-the-scenes photos.